coolsoftwaretyler/react-compiler-demo-with-mobx-state-tree/README.md

 [The important code is in `hooks/useObservable.ts`](https://github.com/coolsoftwaretyler/react-compiler-demo-with-mobx-state-tree/blob/main/hooks/useObservable.ts).

-This is essentially like a [`useSyncExternalStore`](https://react.dev/reference/react/useSyncExternalStore) hook, but it knows a little more about MobX-State-Tree, so it can provide granular updates to the UI, whereas `useSyncExternalStore` would re-render the component on every change, even for unrelated properties.
+This is essentially like a [`useSyncExternalStore`](https://react.dev/reference/react/useSyncExternalStore) hook, but it knows a little more about MobX-State-Tree, so it can provide granular updates to the UI, whereas `useSyncExternalStore` would re-render the component on every change, even for unrelated properties (you can observe this behavior [in this CodeSandbox](https://codesandbox.io/p/sandbox/use-sync-external-store-mtzjy5?file=%2Fsrc%2FApp.tsx%3A8%2C22&workspaceId=bc6eb896-0c27-4f04-9c47-0f6548642233)

 ## TODO